Menu

 1. Stop Adding Chlorine

-2. Let the Sun Help
+2. Let the Sun Do the Work

-3. Dilute with Fresh Water
+3. Dilute the Pool Water

 4. Use a Chlorine Neutralizer